utilitywarehouse/swaggerui/docs/wiki/architecture-stuff/Broadband Architecture.md

 This is text under a subheader, below is a diagram

-thsi was added in code
+thsi was added in code works

 ![arch diagram](./diagram.png)